 Below are some of the most common questions we receive from patients who are considering proceeding with a Posterior Lumbar Decompression and Fusion.
-Please keep in mind that the recovery from surgery is quite subjective and is effected by various factors such as patient age, comorbid illnesses, degree of spinal cord or nerve impingement, the length of illness prior to surgery as well as degree of disability prior to surgery to name a few.
+Please keep in mind that the recovery from surgery is quite subjective and is affected by various factors such as patient age, comorbid illnesses, degree of spinal cord or nerve impingement, the length of illness prior to surgery as well as degree of disability prior to surgery to name a few.
 The answers below are based on the average patient that we see.